kapresoft/kapresoft.github.io/_posts/2018-08-27-setting-java-compiler-version-in-maven.md

 </properties>
 ```

-# 3.&nbsp;&nbsp;Setting the java compiler via the plugin config
+# Setting the java compiler via the plugin config

 - For maven-compiler-version below version 3.8.0 has the default compiler set to 1.5
 - Since maven-compiler-version 3.8.0, the default java compiler version is now 1.6